valenpe7/reproducible_research/README.md

 This repository brings together a collection of reproducible papers authored by me ([@valenpe7](https://www.github.com/valenpe7)) and my collaborators.
 Each sub-repository contains the data analysis and computational workflows required to reproduce the corresponding scientific paper.
 By consolidating these works, this repository provides a single entry point for exploring and reproducing our scientific contributions.

-The list of papers below is sorted by date of publication, with the most recent first:
+The list of reproducible papers below is sorted by date of publication, with the most recent first:

 | Repository | Authors | Title | Journal | Volume | Page | Year |
 |:-|:-:|:-:|:-:|:-:|:-:|:-:|